 This chapter of the Gamry Instruments Inc. Interface 1010 Operator's Manual covers normal installation of the Interface 1010.
-We assume the Interface 1010 is installed as part of a Gamry Framework-based electrochemical measurement system containing a Microsoft Windows[®]-compatible computer.
+We assume the Interface 1010 is installed as part of a Gamry Framework-based electrochemical measurement system containing a computer with Microsoft Windows[®] 10 or higher (64-bit version only).